aaronnedelacruz/aaronnedelacruz/README.md

 ## Relevant Coursework:
   - "StudySync: A Collaborative Flashcard and Quiz Application with Chat Room Integration"<br>
-    A mobile-first application that enables:
+    Developed with fellow programmers, this mobile-first application enables:
     - Creation, editing, and sharing of flashcards and quizzes (multiple choice and enumeration).
     - Flexible content creation from images, AI-generated prompts, scanned documents via camera, PDF files, and manual input.
     - Real-time collaboration through group chat and study sessions.